 Twenty-Fifth Floor - Plaza of the Americas

-Travis Brown’s practice focuses on representing insurers in coverage disputes, and bad faith litigation claims arising under general liability policies, homeowners and commercial property policies, workers’ compensation policies, and life, health, accidental death and disability policies.
-Travis also practices in appellate matters before Texas state and federal courts of appeals.
+Travis Brown represents insurers in coverage disputes and bad faith litigation claims arising under general liability policies, homeowners and commercial property policies, and life, health, accidental death and disability policies, including policies governed by ERISA.
+Travis also represents employers who are non-subscribers in Texas and frequently defends clients in lawsuits brought by workers who have sustained injuries in the workplace.
+In connection with his practice, Travis frequently handles appellate matters before Texas state and federal courts of appeals.

 - Obtained dismissal on behalf of insurer of Iraqi national’s claims for alleged violations of the Defense Base Act (“DBA”).
 Claims arose after the plaintiff, an interpreter for a U.S. military contractor, suffered injuries in an IED explosion in Baghdad, Iraq.
 Federal district court dismissed all of the plaintiff’s claims against the insurer on basis that the court lacked subject matter jurisdiction to hear the claims pursuant to the DBA’s exclusive remedy provision.
 On appeal, the Fifth Circuit affirmed.
 Nadheer v.
 Ins.
 Co. of Pennsylvania, No. 12-50164, 2013 WL 69343 (5th Cir.
 Jan.
 7, 2013).